audiotape playback perfected

 ATAE builds the Model One and Model Two reproducers because we believe the world needs state-of-the-art, ultra-low distortion analog magnetic audio tape playback systems that are engineered from the ground up to protect irreplaceable heritage master tapes while also letting those tapes be heard in their highest fidelity for the first time.

-If you work professionally with high-value analog master tapes, you should talk to us.
+If you work professionally with high-value analog master tapes, you should get in touch with our Sales Engineering department.
 We’re located in Northern California.

 Adolph Thal Audio Engineering (ATAE) is an email contact preferred company.
 Please submit this form and we’ll respond to you promptly.